fordham-css/maildiff/README.md

 # maildiff
-Python script to find the email accounts in our MailChimp database that are not members on Orgsync
+Python script to find the Fordham email accounts in our MailChimp database that are not members on Orgsync

 ## Usage
 ```